Wood County Court Records

 Fax: (419) 354-9357

-Hours: Monday–Friday, 8:30 AM – 4:30 PM (except legal holidays)
+Hours: Monday–Friday, 8:30 AM–4:30 PM (except legal holidays)

 Searching Probate Records

 Some older records are stored off-site at the Rutherford B. Hayes Presidential Center and the Center for Archival Collections at Bowling Green State University.
-Original off-site records are available upon request; microfilm copies can be accessed at the courthouse.
+Original off-site records are available on request; microfilm copies can be accessed at the courthouse.

 Probate Court Filing Fees

-| Estate — Full administration | Varies (deposit required) |
+Estate — Full administrationVaries (deposit required)

-| Adoption — Foreign | $45.00 ($70.00 if final decree requested) |
+Adoption — Foreign$45.00 ($70.00 if final decree requested)

-Mail requests for probate records should include the case number or full names of the parties involved, a description of the requested documents, and a check or money order payable to “Wood County Probate Court”.
-It is advisable to call the court at (419) 354-9230 to verify costs before sending payment, as incorrect amounts will result in the return of the check and a delay in processing.
+When submitting a mail request for probate records, include the case number or full names of the parties involved, a description of the documents you need, and a check or money order payable to Wood County Probate Court.
+It's worth calling the court at (419) 354-9230 first to confirm the exact amount — incorrect payments will be returned and will delay processing.